What are English Hubs?

 New Vision English Hub at Elmhurst Primary School

-New Vision English Hub is based at Elmhurst Primary School, Forest Gate.
-We are a large, outstanding primary school.
-As a Maths Hub and Teaching School we have experience in providing high-quality CPD, funding and support to drive school improvement.
+As a Maths Hub and English Hub, we have experience in providing high-quality CPD, funding and support to drive school improvement.

 We are passionate about reading and teaching children to read fluently and for enjoyment.